Diagnosis and treatment

 - support the sector to work better together, through our clinical and operational network groups: reducing variation in care and encouraging innovation.

 Rapid Diagnostic Centres (RDCs) offer a diagnostic pathway for all patients with non-specific symptoms that could indicate cancer.
-This patient cohort does not necessarily fit the criteria for a referral onto a tumour specific suspected cancer pathway.
-There is a Rapid Diagnostic Centre at University College Hospital, North Middlesex Hospital and at the Royal Free Hospital.
+There is a Rapid Diagnostic Centre at University College Hospital, North Middlesex University Hospital and at the Royal Free Hospital.
+GPs in North Central London can refer patients to one of these centres for tests.

 Transforming bowel cancer diagnosis